 Brigadier General KRISTIN L. PANZENHAGEN

 Brig.
 Gen. Panzenhagen entered the Air Force as a Distinguished Graduate of the Reserve Officer Training Corps at Purdue University in 2000.
 She began her career as an Aircraft Maintenance Officer, then transitioned to the developmental engineering career field, where she performed aircraft propulsion and structures research and executed space launch and on-orbit satellite operations.
-She has managed multi-domain command and control, missile warning and defense and satellite ground enterprise programs.
-She commanded at the squadron level, leading the National Air and Space Intelligence Center’s Foreign Materiel Exploitation Squadron and has worked national-level space policy at the National Reconnaissance Office.
+She has managed multi-domain command and control, missile warning and defense, and satellite ground enterprise programs, and has led the Space Force’s launch and on-orbit servicing, mobility, and logistics portfolios.
+She commanded the National Air and Space Intelligence Center’s Foreign Materiel Exploitation Squadron and the Space Force’s Space Launch Delta 45.
+She has also worked national-level space policy at the National Reconnaissance Office.

-Brig.
-Gen. Panzenhagen deployed to Prince Sultan Air Base, Saudi Arabia, as an aircraft maintenance officer for Operation Southern Watch; to Al Anbar, Iraq, as part of a contingency contracting team for Operation Iraqi Freedom; and to Camps Slayer and Liberty, Iraq as the National Reconnaissance Office Lead in Iraq for Operation New Dawn.
+General Panzenhagen deployed to Saudi Arabia as an aircraft maintenance officer for Operation Southern Watch, to Iraq as part of a contingency contracting team for Operation Iraqi Freedom, and again to Iraq as the National Reconnaissance Office lead in Iraq for Operation New Dawn.

 EDUCATION